 Your dealership is probably spending about $5,800 per month on sales-related software, with over 90 percent dedicated to showroom or internet sales.
 The average dealer spends $28,000 per month on advertising.
 Yet, many dealers allocate less than 5 percent to their service department.

-Why is this, if the average profit per vehicle retailed in service is almost 20 percent higher than walk-in or Internet sales.
-Why?
-Because the typical service customer doesn’t come prepared to buy, which means they haven’t had time to price shop you, or research all 24 touchpoints consumers supposedly visit!
+Why is this, if the average profit per vehicle in service is almost 20 percent higher than walk-in and internet sales Because the typical service customer doesn’t come prepared to buy.
+This means they haven’t had time to research your prices and all 24 touchpoints consumers supposedly visit!

-Get your service advisors on board the sales train by including them in your sales meetings.
-Start spiffing them for bringing prime sales candidates to your attention — You know — that customer about to be presented with a $3,000 repair estimate.
+Get your service advisors involved in sales by including them in your sales meetings.
+Start training and preparing them for bringing prime sales candidates to your attention, like that customer presented with a $3,000 repair estimate.

 You might find that suddenly, there is less friction and more teamwork between sales and service.